arkitektio/orkestrator/README.md

 `yarn dev`

-to run the vitest powered dev.
+to run the vite powered dev.

 if you want to develop with tauri make sure to also install [tauri](https://tauri.app/) To run the application mode run